2A Continental Architectural Awards: 2019

-The awards for Asia-Oceania, Europe, Africa, South Central, and North America was held at Polytechnic University of Madrid under the theme "Innovative Contextual Architecture in the Continents".
+The awards event for Asia-Oceania, Europe, Africa, South Central, and North America was held at the Polytechnic University of Madrid under the theme "Innovative Contextual Architecture in the Continents".

 2020

 The award was organised online due to the COVID-19 pandemic.
 Jury members included Bahram Shirdel, Silja Tillner, Donald Bates, Antoine Guiraud and Asako Yamamoto.

 Administration

-Ahmad Zohadi is the founder, organizer and director of 2A Continental Architectural Awards organised since 2015.
-He is the CEO and editor-in-chief of 2A Magazine, also the founder and chief editor of ‘Architecture & Construction’, a persian quarterly magazine, published since 2003, and distributed in Iran.
+Ahmad Zohadi is the founder, organizer and director of 2A Continental Architectural Awards, organised since 2015.
+He is the CEO and editor-in-chief of 2A Magazine, and the founder and chief editor of Architecture & Construction, a quarterly Persian magazine, published since 2003, and distributed in Iran.